Six Steps for General Counsels to Add Business Value – Part II

 April 19, 2024

-legal ops general counsel law department
+general counsel Consulting law department consulting legal operations law department

 To further explore the topic we introduced in last month’s Part I post on six steps for general counsels to add business value, this second post (with one more to come – stay tuned!) delves into the third and fourth critical actions for general counsels, whether new or veteran, to optimise a law department.